Conservation

 Assessments

-• Assess students’ ability to analyze the pictures, share ideas and listen to each other
+• Assess students’ ability to analyze the pictures, share ideas and listen to each other.

-• Assess students’ participation and cooperation during the ‘this’ and ‘that’ game
+• Assess students’ participation and cooperation during the ‘this’ and ‘that’ game.

 Teaching Notes

-History of electronics
+History of electronics usage

 Use of electronics over the last 50 years has risen significantly.
 In the 1970s, most homes had only one television, with an average screen size of less than 30 inches.
 Between 1970 and 1990, the number of television sets per Canadian homes doubled.
 Screen sizes have increased by 50 per cent since 1970, going from 30 inches to around 46 inches.
 In terms of energy use in the 1970s, most homes used about 290 kilowatt hours a year (kWh/year) to power home electronics.
 In the 1990s, that number went up to around 485 kWh/year.
 Today it’s up to 960 kWh/year, just to power electronics like computers and consoles.
 The good news is that there are some simple things we can do to save energy with our electronics.